auth0/wp-jwt-auth/readme.txt

 == Description ==

+DEPRECATED - This library is no longer maintained/supported.

 This plugin targets to add a easy way to authenticate your APIs using JWT.

 Also, it provides a basic way to match the users and allow you to extend base on your needs easily with a filter.